Understanding your online audience is a crucial step to reach online marketing success.

 The benefit of online audiences

-Facebook and Google collect data not only on their platforms but all around the web and in apps through different scripts such as Facebook like buttons and analytics scripts.
-This data collection is why they know so much about their users, and this is why their advertising solutions are thriving online.
+Facebook and Google collect data all around the web and in apps through different scripts such as Facebook Like buttons or Google Analytics installations.
+This is why they know so much about their users, and this is why their advertising solutions are thriving online.

 Why your Facebook Audiences don't work

 Everyone that talks to me about poorly performing online audiences, have built them incorrectly.